cjwendt/cloud_neural_net/README.md

 # cloud_neural_net

+MATH 469: Linear Algebra II

-A poster presentation of a convolutional neural network for classifying cloud images (Linear Algebra II at CSU)
+A `posterdown` presentation of a convolutional neural network for classifying cloud images.